bootchk/multiProtocolNordic/readme.md

     NRF_FSTORAGE_ENABLED 1	 required by advertising module

+Not using:

-Not using Peer Manager module (not interested in bonding BT devices.)
+    Peer Manager module (not interested in bonding BT devices.)
+    NRF_PWR_MGMT_ENABLED (was enabled in original, but why?)
+    FDS_ENABLED (was enabled in original, but why?)